thinhcse/covid-19-forecasting/README.md

    ```
 3. Example of COVID-19 forecasting in Italy:
    ![Alt text](img/infected.png)![Alt text](img/deceased.png)![Alt text](img/recovered.png)
 5. Modify the configuration file "configs/config.yaml" if you want to forecast the COVID-19 disease in other countries or for training settings.
+You can add more layers to the model in ```models/model.py``` to make the forecasting more precise.